MarinaBajic/Advanced-Web-Programming/Exercises 4/readme.md

 ### Stock Market Application

-In this application we represented stock item as a component which consists of name, code (abbreviated name), price and prevoius price.
+In this application we represented stock item as a component which consists of name, code (abbreviated name), price and previous price.
+- Create class stock to store all necessary information about the stock.
 - If previous price is greater than current price, the price is displayed in red color, otherwise it is displayed in green color.
 - Stock item also has a button to add that stock to favorites.
 If the stock is already in favorites, the button should be disabled.
 - Print the price using currency pipe.